 Food photography is essentially product photography.
 Everywhere you look, there will be food, drinks, and snacks.
-Leafing through any cookbook and you find beautiful images of food.
+Leaf through any cookbook and you find beautiful images of food.

 Walk into any restaurant, anytime, anywhere, and you will be presented with their stunning food pictures.
 Instagram is flooded with the most attractive product shots of food imaginable.